CiscoDevNet/terraform-provider-fmc/docs/resources/ftd_platform_settings_banner.md

 ### Required

-- `banner_text` (List of String) Text to be displayed in the banner.
-Each element of the list is a separate line of text.
+- `banner_text` (List of String) Banner text.
+Each element of the list is a separate line.
 - `ftd_platform_settings_id` (String) Id of the parent FTD Platform Settings.

 ### Optional